ChingPingWang/TC_FEM/README.md

 cd PAIP2023_maskrcnn/Mask_RCNN/samples/nucleus/
 python3 nucleus_paip.py train --dataset=/path/to/dataset --subset=train --weights=imagenet
 ```
-The training parameter showed in ```nucleus_paip.py```.
+The training parameter is shown in ```nucleus_paip.py```.
 The input size of training is set to 512×512.
-The pre-trained weight of ImageNet ILSVRC 2012 dataset had used in the training phase.
-The SGD optimizer was used with learning rate 0.001.
+The pre-trained weight of the ImageNet ILSVRC 2012 dataset was used in the training phase.
+The SGD optimizer was used with a learning rate of 0.001.

 ### Inference